 Josie softened, cracked a crooked smile.
 "He'll talk again when he's got something to say," she added, patting his arm.
 "You just be careful."

 Jack Tucker lay on his belly in the harsh desert sun, his mop of blond hair hanging across his face and hiding the red tint of sunburn on his cheeks.
 With a furrowed brow he stared-down a horn-toad thinking how much happier the lizard would be someplace else.
 As he stared, the reptile became more and more distinct, and then it gained an aura.
 The backdrop of the desert blurred and became fuzzy.
 Jake replaced that background with an image he had memorized from an old, dog-eared National Geographic.
 The picture was of a beautiful rain forest filled with all kinds of green things.
 Once he had the thought in place, the lizard began to fade.
 Jack's eyes darkened until they seemed to refuse light, and then he blinked, and the horn-toad disappeared.

 He heard his Dad's truck pull into the graveled driveway.
 "Jack?" his dad called.
 "Jack?"

 Jack jumped up and slapped the dust off his pants and shirt.
 He hoped his dad wouldn't sense that he'd been using his gift.
 He'd been warned more than once.
 Quickly he looked around for the lizard, but it was gone.
 He prayed it would be happy in its new home.

 His Dad called out, "I've got something for you, boy.
 Come and take a look."

 As Jack came around the corner of the house his gaze met his father's, and then fell upon the pup.
 He rushed to his dad and grabbed the puppy.

-"Be careful," John said smiling, "you'll squish him if you hold him too tight."
+"Be careful," Paul said smiling, "you'll squish him if you hold him too tight."